 How the Online Labour Index is constructed

-The OLI is constructed by tracking all the projects/tasks posted on the six largest English-language online labour platforms, representing at least 70% of the market by traffic.
+The OLI is constructed by tracking all the projects/tasks posted on the five largest English-language online labour platforms, representing at least 70% of the market by traffic.
 The projects are then classified by occupation and employer country.
 The results are published as an automatically updated open data set here.
 Read more about the methodology here.

 Online Labour Index worker supplement